addyosmani/backbone-fundamentals/index.md

 ## In action

 Now we've gone far enough without checking that things work as they should.

-Open up index.html.
+If you are following along open up index.html.
 You will see few errors in the console (ignore it for the moment, we will address that in following section).
-The todo list will be blank (we haven't created any todos yet), and the todo-list won't work, as we haven't yet hooked it up fully.
+The todo list will be blank (we haven't created any todos yet), and the todo-list won't work through our slick interface, as we haven't yet hooked it up fully.
 However, we can create a Todo from the console.

 Type in: `window.app.Todos.create({ title: 'My first Todo item'});` and hit return.